ENROLLMENT- GENERAL INFORMATION

 The grade point average for a semester is computed by dividing the total grade points earned by the number of semester hours of courses with “A”, “B”, “C”, “D”, and “F” grades.

 The cumulative, or overall, grade point average is computed by dividing the total grade points earned by the number of hours of “A”, “B”, “C”, “D”, and “F”.
-Transferred hours, as well as hours earned from Texas A&M International University, are included.
+Effective Fall 2007, only hours earned from Texas A&M International University will be included.

-The student may petition through the Office of the University Registrar to register again on academic probation after an absence from the University of one long semester, or longer.
+Students who have been placed on Academic Probation, and who fail to achieve the minimum semester grade point average and institutional cumulative grade point average during the next long semester, will be placed on Academic Suspension.
+The student may petition through the Office of the University Registrar to register again on Academic Probation after a required absence from the University of one long semester, or longer.

 OTHER PROCEDURES AND POLICIES